richafnu/Viva/Viva/glint/setup/distress-survey.md

 # Suggested content for a Viva Glint Distress survey

 When societal or global events introduce instability and disruption to our natural patterns in work and personal lives, it causes distress.
 COVID-19 is an example of this kind of event.
 It introduced a personal impact on our core human needs for safety and security.
-Without addressing fundamental concerns, organizations can't run business as usual.
+Without leaders addressing fundamental concerns, organizations can't run business as usual.

 **What do people need at work to remain happy and successful?**